bnied/kernel-lt-aufs/README.md

 Before building the packages, be sure to install [fedora-packager](https://dl.fedoraproject.org/pub/epel/6/x86_64/repoview/fedora-packager.html) and add yourself to the *mock* group.

 Be aware that building the kernel can take a long time (at least half an hour, up to several hours if you're building on an older machine).

-To build the packages, there are two options.

 ***
 ### Using the Build Script